Life Is Strange: Comics

-In-universe books
+In July 2023, a new series, entitled Life Is Strange: Forget-Me-Not, was announced for publication in December 2023.
+The series, written by Zoe Thorogood, again drawn by Leonardi and colored by Izzo, will follow Alex Chen and Steph Gingrich after the events of True Colors.

+Books

-In September 2018, Square Enix partnered with Titan Publishing on Life Is Strange: Welcome to Blackwell Academy, written by Matt Forbeck, a 160-page book exploring the Life is Strange universe through the eyes of a student guide to Blackwell Academy and Arcadia Bay.
+In September 2018, Square Enix partnered with Titan Publishing on Life Is Strange: Welcome to Blackwell Academy, written by Matt Forbeck, a 160-page book exploring the Life Is Strange universe through the eyes of a student guide to Blackwell Academy and Arcadia Bay.
 It features notes, sketches and photographs from various characters of the first game and was released on 9 October.
-In July 2022, Titan announced a prose novel about Steph Gingrich for release on 21 March 2023.
+In July 2022, Titan announced a prose novel by Rosiee Thor about Steph Gingrich, Steph's Story, for release on 21 March 2023.
+A second novel Heatwaves by Brittney Morris, featuring Alex and Steph after the events of True Colors, was released on 30 July 2024.

+On July 30, 2025, it was revealed that they would be releasing two books the following year.
+One was Welcome to Caledon University, an in-universe tie-in for Double Exposure written by Chris Farnell which would be coming out in April 2026.
+The other was Out of Focus, a novel by Rosiee Thor which would follow up from the events of Steph's Story.

-Possible television series
+Television series

 In July 2016, Legendary Digital Studios and Square Enix announced that they would be adapting Life Is Strange as a digital series.
 At the time of the announcement, they were meeting with potential writers for the series adaptation, which would be set in Arcadia Bay.
 In 2017, dj2 Entertainment had sold the rights to the series to the streaming service Hulu.
 In August 2021, it was announced that Shawn Mendes would serve as an executive producer on the series, in addition to overseeing the music for the series.
 It was also revealed that Anonymous Content would be joining as a production company for the series.

-Recurring cast and characters

-Note: A gray cell indicates character does not appear in that medium.
+Actress Emma Myers, known for her role as Enid Sinclair in the Netflix series Wednesday, has expressed interest in portraying Max Caulfield in the upcoming Life Is Strange adaptation.
+In September 2025, it was announced that Amazon MGM Studios had acquired the rights to produce the series for Prime Video, with Charlie Covell set to serve as showrunner and executive producer.